SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 # Automated testing (PHPUnit)

 For the automated approach, Semantic MediaWiki relies on [PHPUnit][phpunit] as scripted testing methodology.
-Scripted tests are used to verify that an expected behaviour occurs for specified requirements whether a result can be accepted or has to be rejected for the codified boundaries.
+Scripted tests are used to verify that an expected behaviour occurs for codified requirements on whether a result can be accepted or has to be rejected for the given conditions.

-- Unit test in most cases refers to a test that tests an expected result for a unit, module, or class
+- Unit test refers to a script that verifies results for a unit, module, or class against an expected outcome in an isolated environment
-- Integration test normally combines multiple components into a single process to verify that an expected result is produced
+- Integration test (functional test) normally combines multiple components into a single process to verify results in a production like environment (DB access, sample data etc.)
-- System test (and its individual modules) is treated as "black-box" in order to observe behaviour as a whole rather than its units
+- System test (and its individual modules) is treated as "black-box" to observe behaviour as a whole rather than its units

 ## Running tests